johncant/sinatra-param/README.md

 - http://twitter.com/mattt
 - m@mattt.me

+# TODO
+(johncant here)
+I really like the concise DSL used in this gem by mattt.
+I need to return a 422 and more specific errors.
+Also, I would like to decouple it from Sinatra so I can use it everywhere, which also means ripping the tests apart.

 ## License

 sinatra-param is available under the MIT license.
 See the LICENSE file for more info.